-The policy-ineffectiveness proposition was viewed by Keynesians as being obviously counterfactual.
+The policy-ineffectiveness proposition was viewed by Keynesians as being outrageous and obviously counterfactual.
 Not only were they totally convinced that Lucas's conclusion must be wrong, many did not understand the complicated mathematics that led to it.
-Because the least familiar aspect of Lucas's model was his assumption of rational expectations, his approach was labeled as the "rational-expectations model."
-In retrospect, the assumption of rational expectations have been shown to lead to opposite conclusions.
+Because the most unfamiliar aspect of Lucas's model was his assumption of rational expectations; his approach quickly became known as the "rationalexpectations model."
+In retrospect, the assumption of rational expectations is only a small part of Lucas's model-other models with rational expectations have been shown to lead to opposite conclusions.
 In fact, it is the assumption of perfectly flexible wages and prices more than that of rational expectations that lies at the heart of Lucas's neutrality and policy-ineffectiveness results.